aeternity/aepp-sdk-js/docs/guides/ledger-wallet.md

 console.log(await account.signTransaction('tx_...')); // 'tx_...' (with signature added)
 ```

 The private key for the account would be derived on the Ledger device using the provided index and the mnemonic phrase it was initialized with.
+The private key won't leave the device.

 The complete examples of how to use it in nodejs and browser can be found [here](https://github.com/aeternity/aepp-sdk-js/tree/71da12b5df56b41f7317d1fb064e44e8ea118d6c/test/environment/ledger).